PolicyBrief

 LEGISLATION

-This resolution proposes the removal of James E. Boasberg, currently the Chief Judge for the U.S. District Court for the District of Columbia.
-The core argument presented is that Judge Boasberg has failed to maintain the standard of "good behavior" required for federal judges under Article III of the Constitution.
+This resolution is the House of Representatives formally initiating removal proceedings against a sitting federal judge, James E. Boasberg, the Chief Judge for the U.S. District Court in D.C.
+Think of this as the equivalent of an impeachment charge.
+The House is declaring that Judge Boasberg has failed to maintain the “good behavior” required by the Constitution for federal judges, sending the case to the Senate for trial.